 My teaching philosophy is to determine my students’ goals, where they want to go with their music, and help them discover their inner voice and continuously tap into it.
 Accessing your well of creativity is a significant part of learning your voice.
 I aim to help my students find exciting ways of practicing that unlock who they are as guitarists, composers, and artists.

-Vicéns is also an active painter currently studying at The Art Students League of New York with renowned artist Pat Lipsky.
-He has also shown his work in many venues throughout the city.
-In 2018, Vicéns was invited to participate in the group exhibition Dislexia Geografica held at The Clemente Soto Vélez: Cultural and Educational Center featuring a wide range of artists from Latin America.
-Currently, Vicéns is working on a series of paintings that will be soon shown in his next exhibition.
+Vicéns is also a painter; he studied at the Art Students League of New York with renowned color-field painter Pat Lipsky and briefly with Ronnie Landfield.
+In 2018, he was invited to be part of the group exhibition Dislexia Geografica held at The Clemente Soto Vélez: Cultural and Educational Center, featuring many artists from Latin America.
+He actively works in the realm of painting alongside his music career.

 Gabriel Vicéns received a B.M. in Jazz and Caribbean Music Studies and Performance from the Conservatorio de Música de Puerto Rico, an M.M. in Jazz Studies and Performance from Queens College, and a D.M.A. in Jazz Studies and Performance from Stony Brook University.
 He has released three critically acclaimed albums as a leader: Point In Time (2012), Days (2015), and The Way We Are Created (2021).
 His last record incorporates compositions influenced by folklore music from Puerto Rico, featuring saxophonist Roman Filiú, pianist Glenn Zaleski, bassist Rick Rosato, drummer E.J.
 Strickland, and percussionist Victor Pablo.
 Currently, Vicéns is working on various projects, including his fourth studio album, which will highlight him as a composer of concert music.